JonGurakuqi/Supply-Chain-System-Dynamics-Simulation/README.md

 The simulation will be built in **AnyLogic** using stocks, flows, and feedback loops derived from the literature review and Material Flow Analysis (MFA) conducted in this thesis.

+## Abstract

+This thesis develops a System Dynamics (SD) simulation framework for the Bavarian wood supply chain, with the sawmill as the central node of analysis.
+The supply chain is modelled across four stages — Regional Forest → Regional Sawmills → Wood Products → Zimmerer / House Builders — with additional flows capturing imports from outside the region, sawmill exports to other regional customers, and by-products including bark, sawdust, and rest wood.

+The work is structured as a two-part collaborative project.
+This thesis contributes the literature review, Material Flow Analysis (MFA), and theoretical model framework, identifying the relevant stocks, flows, and feedback loops grounded in real Bavarian data.
+A parallel thesis (Abdul Rehman Mushtaq) implements the model in AnyLogic.

+The MFA is calibrated against publicly available official statistics, including the fourth Bundeswaldinventur (BWI4, October 2024), the LWF/CARMEN Energieholzmarkt Bayern 2022 report, and annual harvest data from the Bayerische Landesanstalt für Wald und Forstwirtschaft (LWF).
+Three MFA models are developed: a baseline linear flow model, a stock-based model with quantified Bavarian volumes and mapped data sources, and a disruption scenario model applying a force majeure factor (ff) to simulate sawmill capacity constraints under different shock conditions.

+Three disruption scenarios are defined and parameterised: a bark beetle-driven supply shock, a COVID-19 construction demand collapse, and an energy price shock.
+Each scenario draws on the force majeure formulation from Sinha et al. (2020) and the super disruption classification framework from Franco (2021).
+The theoretical foundation combines Sterman's System Dynamics methodology (2000), Buffer Stock Theory (Arrow, Harris & Marschak, 1951), the LARG supply chain framework (Cabral et al., 2012 via Sinha et al., 2020), and Ivanov's supply chain resilience classification (2021 via Franco, 2021).

+The central research question is: Can the regional Bavarian wood supply chain still supply enough timber to Zimmerer / house builders when demand increases, forest supply changes, or imports become difficult?Sonnet 4.6 Low

 ---

 ## Thesis Focus

 **Central question:** How do disruptions propagate through the Bavarian wood supply chain — specifically at the sawmill stage — and how can a System Dynamics model simulate inventory accumulation, demand response, and recovery dynamics?

 **Geographic scope:** Bavaria (Freistaat Bayern), Germany **Supply chain focus:** Forest → Sawmill → Processed timber → Market